mtrejo03/dev-harry-final-project/README.md

 This web-based application allows for a reader/user to log the book that they are currently reading by filling out a simple form asking for basic information about the book.

 Notable features:
-- Customizable Options: reader name, book title, genre, rating, platform, review.
+- Customizable Options: reader name, book title, genre, rating, platform, review
-- Simple Design: Easy to read form
+- Simple Design: Clean, easy to read form

 **As a** avid reader,